-Statins are medicines that reduce the risk of heart attack and stroke by helping to lower cholesterol levels in the blood.
+Statins are medicines that reduce the risk of heart attack and stroke by helping to lower the amount of cholesterol and other fats in the blood.

 Experts recommend that you take a statin if all 3 of these statements are true: